Mina Protocol

 .mina-env

-file is ready, start a mina node instance and connect to the live network using systemctl to control systemd:These commands allow the node to continue running after you log out and restart automatically when the machine reboots.
+file is ready, start a mina node instance and connect to the live network using systemctl to control systemd:systemctl --user daemon-reload systemctl --user start mina systemctl --user enable mina sudo loginctl enable-linger

 Check your connectivity